Cached weights π

 should be enough.

-However, if you want to deploy a model from a gated repo like Llama 2 to Baseten, there’s a few steps you need to take:
+However, if you want to deploy a model from a gated repo like Llama 2 to Baseten, there are a few steps you need to take:

 Get Hugging Face API Key